jedrichards/es6/README.md

 console.log(gen.next().value); // 20
 ```

-> `yeild *` can be used to nest any sort of iterable, including those derived from generators.

 ## Map

-### Description

-`Map` is a new iterable data structure in ES6.
+Map is a new iterable data structure in ES6.
 It can be used to map values to values.
 Previously in ES5 this was usually achieved by (ab)using native objects and mapping strings to values.

-#### API
+### Map API

 | Method           | Description                                                |
 | ---------------- | ---------------------------------------------------------- |